AlexFreemann/TelegramBot_YouTube_Dislikes_Prediciton/README.md

 Bot can predict rating video, just send a link

-Bot save normalized data and later (now I need more data) I type script for additional everyday training using this data
+Bot save normalized data and later (now I need more data) I'll type script for additional everyday training using this data